alstria office REIT-AG (OTCMKTS:ALSRF) Short Interest Update

-alstria office REIT-AG (OTCMKTS:ALSRF) was the target of a significant decline in short interest in the month of July.
-As of July 31st, there was short interest totalling 12,400 shares, a decline of 27.5% from the July 15th total of 17,100 shares.
-Based on an average trading volume of 1,800 shares, the days-to-cover ratio is presently 6.9 days.
+alstria office REIT-AG (OTCMKTS:ALSRF) was the target of a significant drop in short interest in August.
+As of August 14th, there was short interest totalling 12,400 shares, a drop of 27.5% from the July 30th total of 17,100 shares.
+Based on an average trading volume of 1,800 shares, the days-to-cover ratio is currently 6.9 days.

-ALSRF has been the topic of a number of recent analyst reports.
-UBS Group restated a “buy” rating on shares of alstria office REIT in a report on Tuesday, June 30th.
-Deutsche Bank restated a “hold” rating on shares of alstria office REIT in a report on Wednesday, August 12th.
+ALSRF has been the subject of several recent analyst reports.
+UBS Group reissued a “buy” rating on shares of alstria office REIT in a report on Tuesday, June 30th.
+Deutsche Bank reissued a “hold” rating on shares of alstria office REIT in a report on Wednesday, August 12th.

 Alstria office REIT-AG is a German stock corporation in the legal form of a Real Estate Investment Trust (REIT), which invests in office real estate in the major German economic centers.
 REITs are long-term portfolio holders of real estate assets and are characterized by solid balance sheet structures and high payout ratios.